-Andrew Fausto is an Associate in Lozano Smith's Fresno office.
-His practice is focused on the special education, student and municipal aspects of public agency law.
+Andrew Fausto is an Associate practicing out of Lozano Smith's Los Angeles and Fresno offices.
+His practice is focused on the municipal, facilities and business, student, technology, and governance aspects of public agency law.

 Mr. Fausto received his Juris Doctor from the University of California, Hastings College of the Law with a concentration in Business Law.
-During law school he was the President of the Hastings First Generation Professionals, which is a student-led group that strives to address the transition and integration of first-generation law students into UC Hastings and the legal profession through mentorship, career advising, and social activities.
-He also was a Staff Editor for the Hastings Communication and Entertainment Law Journal.
+During law school he was the President of the Hastings First Generation Professionals, a student-led group that strives to address the integration of first-generation law students into UC Hastings and the legal profession.
+He also served as a Staff Editor for the Hastings Communication and Entertainment Law Journal.
 Mr. Fausto also earned a CALI Excellence for the Future Award and Witkin Award for Academic Excellence in Negotiation and Mediation, and was awarded Best Brief for Moot Court.
 He earned a Bachelor of Arts in Political Science from California State University, Los Angeles.